lmu-bioinformatics/xmlpipedb/xmlpipedbutils/ReadMe.txt

 Dr. John David Dionisio of Loyola Marymount University for getting us started, keeping us going and directing us to the right places.

+Dr. Kam Dahlquist of Loyola Marymount University for providing the original goal and motivation -- helping the biological community with DNA micro array analysis of a variety of organisms.

 David Hoffman - Import
 Babak Naffas - Query
 Jeffrey Nicholas - Configuration